lterrac/circuit-retiming/README.md

 Folders content:

-- `corr-graphs`: contains the circuit representing a correlator at N bits.
+- `corr-graphs`: contains the circuits representing a correlator at N bits.
 - `docs`: contains the paper covering the algorithms to implement and the powerpoint presentation.
 - `rand-graphs`: contains the random generated graph.
 There are two graph versions: the already randomized one (with the registers already moved) and the clean one.
 - `perf-graphs`: contains the path graph used for the performance testing.